 We Are All Just Squabbling Ducks

 Previously, I have remarked on an area of interpersonal dynamics called the Status Transaction.
 This concept comes from one of the fathers of improv theatre.
 It says that humans, just like other pack animals, communicate in subtle behaviors that convey where they stand with regard to each other.
-We establish an unconscious structure of deference and social value in order to keep our relations mostly harmonious.
+We establish an unconscious structure of deference and social value to keep our relations mostly harmonious.
 As Johnstone remarks, “In the park we’ll notice the ducks squabbling, but not how carefully they keep their distances when they are not.”

 This principle is the subtext of human life.
 It represents the unvarnished, true meaning of people’s communication.
 It is, either consciously or unconsciously, a crucial factor in honest and authentic acting portrayals, because it factors into a character’s key attitudes.

 It also factors into how we feel attraction to one another.
 Also, it has repercussions in group psychology, and therefore also in marketing messaging.
 People arrange their little worlds in ways that cultivate and communicate status.
-Status, recognition and validation play a central role in most people’s secret dreams and ideals.
+Status, recognition, and validation play a central role in most people’s secret dreams and ideals.

 We tend to associate high status with certain favorable traits, like wealth or physical attractiveness.
-People speculate that correlation came from evolution; in order to survive, we will tend to associate ourselves with those who have means, and signs of healthy DNA.
+People speculate that correlation came from evolution; to survive, we will tend to associate ourselves with those who have means, and signs of healthy DNA.
 Our conspicuous consumption is an example of a status-driven tendency.